 Pain is generally mild after the procedure.
 We always give our patients pain medication after the procedure but most patients take only a few pills.
 Nearly all patients experience swelling or bruising after the surgery, which may take a few days to a few weeks to resolve.
 Sutures are removed in 5-7 days.
 Patients may return to normal activities shortly after the procedure but we advise you to refrain from strenuous activities for about a week.
 Makeup may be worn shortly after surgery to cover any bruising.

 In addition to blepharoplasty, our most common eyelid procedure, we also have patients referred to us for other conditions of the eyelids requiring surgical correction.

 These conditions usually involve an abnormal turning in or turning out of the lower lid, leading to eye problems.

 Correction of abnormal function of the muscles which elevate the upper eyelid.

 Treatment of a persistent “stye” or infection of the eyelids.

 Both benign and cancerous lesions involving the eyelids.

 We can discuss are methods for repair of these conditions at the time of your consultation.
 However, most can be corrected in our office procedure room under local anesthesia.
 These procedure are typically covered by your insurance plan.

-Almost 200,000 blepharoplasty procedures were performed in 2011.
+Over 200,000 cosmetic blepharoplasty procedures were performed in 2018.
 Approximately 15% of these patients were men.

 Cosmetic blepharoplasty and your appearance